vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth.md

 All of this types could be used as input arguments in Houdini worklets, for example, the CSS Paint API.

 ## Conclusion
 Houdini "Custom Properties and Values" is the very powerful specification that opens a vast field for experiments.
 Working on this post, I realized that topic and amount of info and ideas I want to share is too big.
 That is why I decided to split it at least into two parts.
 In the next part of the article, I will make the in-depth overview of each available type.
+Check out the [second part](https://vitaliy-bobrov.github.io/blog/css-custom-properties-in-depth-part-2/)!
 Hope you enjoyed our journey to the deep of the spec 😊!
 Read & share!
 See you in the future 👨‍⚕️👲🚙.